AI Stethoscope Doubles Diagnoses in 15 Seconds—The Hard Part Is Deployment

 A Conservative Playbook for Deployment

-Target the right group: symptomatic patients in and urgent care.
+Target the right group: symptomatic patients in and care.
 Pre-wire pathways: positive flag auto-orders labs and an echo slot within 48 hours.
 With a clear stop rule if labs are normal.
-Then calibrate for by site to cut false positives.
+Then calibrate for precision by site to cut false positives.
 Finally, track hard endpoints: time-to-diagnosis, hospitalizations avoided, cost per true positive, unnecessary echoes averted.
-Keep the human in the loop; clinicians adjudicate , not the device.
+Keep the human in the loop; clinicians adjudicate edge cases, not the device.

 Triage Layer, Not Oracle